 If you are one of the lucky recipients of multiple offers, good for you!
 As exciting as it can be to have options, it can also be difficult to "break up" with employers.
 Here is some general guidance on how to handle acceptances and declines.

 NOTE: If you haven't gotten a call yet, don't sweat it!
 You may be fielding offer communications at any point in the coming months, especially if you have some SLPs on the calendar.
-Make plans to attend the Local/Regional Firm Meet & Greet, unless you have an offer for your dream internship before the summer.
+Make plans to participate in the Resume Round-Up, unless you have an offer for your dream internship before the summer.

 BEFORE making any decisions:

-- To be totally equipped to handle a multiple offer scenario, you should create a pro/con list NOW for the employers you have interacted with significantly.
-Speak to your parents or other mentors in your life to get their opinion before your head is clouded with the actual decisions to make.
+- Create a pro/con list for the employers you have interacted with significantly.
+Speak to your parents or other mentors in your life to get their opinion; sometimes “outsiders” can offer a very honest perspective after considering the facts.
 Remember that your decision should not reflect a snapshot in time, but rather your feelings about an employer throughout the recruitment process.
 Consider all touch points you've had while making your pro/con list.

 - Do not feel obligated to respond to an offer immediately (unless you're 100% sure it's "the one").
 If you think you may receive multiple offers, you should wait to see what is on the table before making a final decision.
 It's totally appropriate to say (with appreciation & enthusiasm), "Thank you for the offer!
 I am going to take some time to consider my options and will get back to you."
 Employers will provide you with a deadline by which they need to know your decision.
 The AU Recruiting Honor Code and current recruiting environment will yield varying deadlines, in which case it's appropriate to negotiate an extension with the employer if necessary.